nathanheidacker/checkbox-cnn/README.md

 ### Approach <a name="4.1"></a>

+An precursory exploration of the data will reveal several key factors that severely limit the upper bound of our model's efficacy:
+1. Imbalanced distribution of samples among classes
+2. Inconsistent image features
+3. Small sample size

+While the nature of the problem is quite well suited to a convolutional neural network, these problems with the dataset limit the scope of what a CNN can accomplish.
+Namely, a network that is too deep (or deep at all) will have a difficult time learning anything with so little training data.
+The images would also need to be normalized in some fashion so that the inputs to the CNN are constant, at least in their dimensions.

 ### Data Preparation <a name="4.2"></a>

+In my first approach to building a model, I decided to primarily tackle issue 2 by applying a set of normalizing transforms to each image.
+Variance in image dimensions was quite high, with some images having lengths as long as 1600px.
+Becuase most of the images were able to conform quite neatly to a square image, I decided that images would be padded until they were square using the least amount of padding possible, such that only the smaller dimension receives any padding.
+Then, images are resized to a standard 512x512 before being normalized.

+This sequence of transformations is performed identically on both the training and validation data.

 ### Model Design <a name="4.3"></a>

+Given the limited nature of the dataset, I initially approached model design by aiming for something rather shallow.
+With only ~500 samples to train on, a deep network is not only susceptible to a lack of learning in deeper layers, but complete memorization of the dataset rather than real learning within the feature space.
+Efforts to avoid these outcomes came in the form of several micro and macro architectural decisions:
+ - We should avoid too many layers, especially fully connected layers.
+The network should not be too deep
+ - We should avoid an excessive amount of filters in convolutional layers; the classification problem likely doesn't require a ton of features because the objects we are trying to classify are relatively simple, both semantically and geometrically.
+ - We should use relatively high-probability dropout wherever possible to avoid overfitting and/or memorization of our very small dataset.

+Given the rather large initial image size of 512x512, I also decided to employ maxpooling more frequently than would be considered standard.
+I applied it to every convolutional layer, bringing the total module count per 'layer' to 4.
+Each convolutional layer consists of the following transformations:
+1. A convolutional layer whose number of filters is at least equal in magnitude to the number of input channels.
+    1. Filter size is always 3x3
+    2. Strides are always 1
+    3. Padding is always 1
+2. A 2D Batchnorm layer to help with model convergence
+3. A ReLU activation
+4. A 2D MaxPooling layer with a stride of 2, effectively halving the dimensions of the output

+This design is good for a few reasons.
+Firstly, The hyperparameters of the convolutional layer are tuned such that the dimensions of the output tensor (in height and width) are exactly the same as those of the input.
+Secondly it naturally allows for an increase in the number of filters as information in the image becomes more condensed from the pooling operations.
+As the information represented in each convolved feature becomes more and more dense, more filters are needed to accurately asses what information is represented in the input.

+The model contains 2 layer sequences; a convolutional sequence and a classifier.
+The first is a sequence of 3 convolutional layers (the 4 module structure laid out above), with corresponding filter counts of 16, 24, and 32 respectively.
+The classifier is a series of two fully connected layers with some heavy dropout inbetween each, with a final 3 neuron output on the end corresponding to the classes.

+Because this is a relatively simple classification problem, cross entropy loss seemed most appropriate for the loss function.
+Nothing fancy about this decision.

+For the optimizer, I chose Adam simply because it seems to be a good default option.
+The ability to update parameters at different rates on a per-parameter basis often leads to better performance and faster convergence speeds than more traditional optimizers like vanilla SGD.

 ### Results <a name="4.4"></a>

+This first attempt at the model performed quite well, all things considered.
+It quite consistently breaks 70% accuracy on the validation set, and peaked at 81% accuracy on the validation set over a course of around an hour of training and resetting.
+Because its so shallow, it trains relatively quickly and begins to encounter problems of overfitting as early as 10 epochs.

 ### Visualization <a name="4.5"></a>